taviyalalji/newsapp/README.md

 ## Technologies Used

 - React.js
-- Axios for fetching data from the News API
+- fetching data from the News API
 - Bootstrap for styling

 Launches the test runner in the interactive watch mode.\